mividtim/syslog2/README.md

 Glossy records look like this:

     {
+        appName: <originating application name>,
+        date: <timestamp>,
         facility: <facility>,
+        host: <originating hostname>,
         severity: <severity>,
-        host: <originating hostname>,
-        appName: <originating application name>,
         pid: <originating process id>,
-        date: <timestamp>,
         message: <log message>,
         structuredData: <structured data>
     }

+- appName: A string; defaults to the instantiated value
+- date: the timestamp to use.
+You may specify a Javascript Date object or any string that can be converted to one. (*Note: Javascript will convert strings in local system time if they do not contain timestamp information*) Left empty, it will default to the current timestamp.
 - facility: a syslog *facility* identifier, as above; Defaults to the instantiated value.
-- severity: a syslog *severity* identifier
+- hostname: A string; defaults to the instantiated value
 - level: the log level to use.
 You may specify a numerical value from 0-100 or a Bunyan log level string ('fatal', 'error', 'warn', 'info', 'debug', 'trace').
 Case insensitive.
 Left empty, it will default to the syslog 'notice' level.
-- name: A string; defaults to the instantiated value
+- message: the message you want to log.
+Any extra keys not processed into structured data will be appended to this message as JSON.
-- hostname: A string; defaults to the instantiated value
+- msgId: A string; defaults to the instantiated value
 - pid: The originating proccess ID.
 Left empty, will use the value of `process.pid` or the nil value if unavailable.
-- time: the timestamp to use.
-You may specify a Javascript Date object or any string that can be converted to one. (*Note: Javascript will convert strings in local system time if they do not contain timestamp information*) Left empty, it will default to the current timestamp.
-- msg: the message you want to log.
-Any extra keys not processed into structured data will be appended to this message as JSON.
-- appName: A string; defaults to the instantiated value
-- msgId: A string; defaults to the instantiated value
+- severity: a syslog *severity* identifier

 ### Misc. unlikelihoods